sergiofgonzalez/nodejs-in-action/chapter35-behavioral-design-patterns/03-template-config/README.md

 # Part 4: Node.js avanced patterns and techniques
 ## Chapter 35 &mdash; Behavioral design patterns
-### 02 &mdash; *State* pattern: Failsafe socket
+### 03 &mdash; *Template* pattern: Config
-> Illustrates how to implement the *State* pattern by creating Failsafe socket implementation that handles gracefully disruption in the communication as two states
+> Illustrates how to implement the *Template* pattern by creating a configuration object that supports different types of formats (JSON, INI, ...)